orzklv/web/readme.md

 - Markdown content renders
 - Minecraft server status api
+- Additional contents (like my favorite musics)
+- Spotify live integration
+- Docker image for easy deployment

 ## Development

 In order to run the website, just install the latest LTS version of Node.js (it's 18.x.x at the moment) and make sure you have pnpm installed globally.
 Then run the following commands:

 ```bash
 pnpm install